pcardotatgit/XDR_copy_and_paste_incidents/README.md

 Actually the script reads the above objects from the **incident_summary.json** file and create these objects into the destination tenant.
 It is not just copy and pasting the existing JSON source definitions.

+## IMPORTANT WARNINGS !!!

+The **incident_summary.json** collected from the source XDR Tenant by the **1-select_and_get_incident-summary_from a_source_tenant.py** might contain the original malicious CLI partners used by hackers.
+These paterns might be detected by your Laptop Antimalware !!.
+And a severe alerts might be generated depending on the dangerousity of these paterns.

+So for this reason it is preferable to not use Your company laptop for running the **1-select_and_get_incident-summary_from a_source_tenant.py** but a dedicated other laptop.

 ## Miscelaneous

 The **SOURCE_FOR_EVERYTHING** designate a new source value to every create objects.
 It will help to identify them into the new tenant.